matter-labs/hackathon-winner-projects/README.md

 To add your project, just create a PR and add your project in the table below following the format.

 ## List of projects

+**Ownership of these projects belongs to the correspondent team and contributors and its usage is limited by their respective license.**

 | Project name  | Description (280 chars max)      | Hackathon    | Keywords                       | Other info |
 | ------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------ | ------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- |